jiannazzone/RetroDECK/wiki-rtd/docs/wiki_howto_faq/faq.md

 <br>

 ### Can I launch RetroDECK from inside of the Steam Decks gamemode?
 Yes, RetroDECK currently only supports Steam Deck's gamemode as it relies on Steam Controller configs.
 To add it into Steam please check the second step of `Steam Deck 🕹️` - `Steam Deck - Installation and Updates`.

 <br>

 ### XBOX games are slow on the Steam Deck
 Unfortunately on thanks to missing optimizations focusing on the Steam Deck and the hardware is limited in scope makes performance not great.
 Like most emulators they will get improvements over time and we will follow the XBOX emulators progress with great interest.

 <br>

 ### The games are stuck at 30FPS on the Steam Deck!
 Press the [...] button on the Steam Deck, go into the Power menu and see if the Framerate Limit is set to 30FPS and set it to 60FPS or off.

 <br>

 ### Fast forwarding is slow on the Steam Deck!
 Same as above: Check the Power menu Framerate Limit.

 <br>

 ### Some emulators run slow when I got my Steam Deck docked to a 4k, 8k or above resolution monitor.
 The Steam Deck does not have the power to play all the games in those high resolutions with a stable framerate.
 What you could do is go into desktop mode while docked and lower the resolution of the display to 1080p or 720p then return to gamemode.

 <br>

+### I'm having problems with my brand new SD card on my Steam Deck

+SD Cards can be tricky and there are a of scam cards out there. <br>
+But when you are thinking about getting a new SD Card adhere to the following rules:

+- Buy from a reputable store and a reputable brand.
+- If a deal sounds to good to be true, it is probably not true.
+- Make sure you get a good card with good read and write speeds.
+(What is the best card to get always changes as new cards are released, check currents reviews online)
+- When getting the card format it the first thing you should do is format it.
+Press `Steam` - `Storage` - Select The Card - Press `Y` for Options - `Format Drive`.
+- If you are going to name your SD Card avoid exotic names with special characters or spaces.
+Stick with to A to Z and 1 to 9.

+There are several solutions listed online with quick search on how to test if a SD Card is fake for various OSes like the software `f3` for Linux.

 ## Emulationstation-DE: General Questions